8 MORE Reasons Why World Paper Free Day Matters

 Fourteen percent of respondents have a distributed, multi-channel approach across paper and digital content – up slightly over 2015.
 For 29%, things are adhoc in relation to scanning, which is down slightly over 2015.

-Responsibility for radical process review falls on the line-of-business or department head according 26% of our respondents.
+Responsibility for radical process review falls on the line-of-business or department head, according to 26% of our respondents.
 It is the top-level executive who is responsible for radical process review in 22% of respondent organizations.

 Dedicated workflow/BPM capabilities are in place for 7% of our respondents – up slightly over 2015.
 36% of respondents say they have a combination of paper and digital content in the same workflows.

-Bob is Vice President and Chief Analyst of AIIM Market Intelligence.
+Bob is the President and Founder of Bob Larrivee Consultancy.
 An internationally recognized Subject Matter Expert and thought leader with over thirty years of experience in the fields of information and process management, Bob is an avid techie with a focus on the application of advanced technologies to enhance business operations.